 This course is suitable for both beginners and those with some previous experience of working with clay.

 When will I start the course and how long will it take?

 This course has various start dates throughout the year and will take up to 11 weeks to complete.
-Take a look at our online shop to see when the next course is starting and book and pay online.

 The course takes at St Helens College, Town Centre Campus, Water Street, St Helens, WA10 1PP.